turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 ## Instructional Pre-Work for Mod 3

-### Frameworks
+### Libraries and Frameworks

 * What is a JavaScript framework?
 [Watch this video.](https://www.youtube.com/watch?v=sXA1zpv4DhA)
 * Why would we want to use a framework?
 [Read this article.](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445)

 There are a bunch of JavaScript frameworks out there to use.
-At Turing, we choose to teach the JavaScript framwork called **React** - it's one of the most popular frameworks out there.
-Go through these resources to get started learning your first JavaScript framework!
+At Turing, we choose to teach **React** - it's one of the most popular frameworks out there.
+Actually, a lot of developers will call React a library, which it is...but it can also be described as a framework.
+It's a little confusing, but the lines are blurred for React.
+Let's just say that React is a library with some rules and conventions to follow.

+Go through these resources to get started learning some React!

 * Read over Tyler McGinnis' [React Tutorial: A Comprehensive Guide to learning React.js in 2018](https://tylermcginnis.com/reactjs-tutorial-a-comprehensive-guide-to-building-apps-with-react/)
 * Go through the [React tutorial from the docs](https://reactjs.org/tutorial/tutorial.html)